shioyama/mobility/README.md

 is no equivalent to a Rails generator (so you will need to create the migration for any translation table(s) yourself, using Rails generators as a reference).

-The models in examples below all inherit from `ActiveRecord::Base`, but everything works exactly the same if the parent class is `Sequel::Model`.
+The models in examples below all inherit from `ApplicationRecord`, but everything works exactly the same if the parent class is `Sequel::Model`.

 Usage